Industrial Animal Operations Health Water Risk

 Study finds major source of ecoli is factory farms

-A study to determine the sources of ecoli - human or animal has concluded that factory farms are the dominant contributor of ecoli into Lake Huron.
+Lake Huron Factory Farm EColi study shows factory farms are the dominant contributor of ecoli into Lake Huron.
 Click here for the article

 Green Water Grows Lyngbya - Microcystis Algae